 On my first morning in Calistoga, California, it was so cold I could see my breath.
-I stood in a wide open field waiting, while the sun slowly crept up over the mountains, the birds chirped, and I forgot how chilled I was as the bright yellow hot air balloon began to expand.
+I stood in a wide open field waiting, while the sun slowly crept up over the mountains.
+As the bright yellow balloon began to expand, I forgot how chilled I was.
+This was getting real.

 It was like watching a finely choreographed dance routine, where everyone clearly knew their part.
 Even the timing was in sync that morning with the balloon standing upright just as the sun topped the mountains in the background.